CPS-IT/project-builder/docs/dependency-injection.md

 * `config/services.yaml`
 * `config/services.yml`

-> :bulb: You can define more than one service configuration per project type.
+> 💡 You can define more than one service configuration per project type.